-Are you a Company Director looking for a solution to liquidate your company?
+Are you a Company Director looking for a solution to liquidate your company because you are insolvent unable to pay debts?
 Oliver Elliot can help you with both an insolvent or a solvent liquidation.

 There are two tests of insolvency.